USNS Albert J. Myer: Function

 The ship's assignments were typically to transport, deploy, retrieve and repair submarine cables.
-In later Naval service functions specified were towing a cable plow, a large devices used to bury cable in coastal areas to protect it from damage from trawls and other hazards.
+In later Naval service functions specified were towing a cable plow, a large device used to bury cable in coastal areas to protect it from damage from trawls and other hazards.
 Additional functions not directly related to cable work were towing acoustic projectors and conducting acoustic, hydrographic, and bathymetric surveys.

 Career

 U.S. Army

 Since World War II ended some eight months before her completion, the Albert J. Myer was delivered to the Maritime Commission on 17 May 1946 and placed in the National Defense Reserve Fleet, James River Group, Lee Hall, Virginia.
 The ship was again taken in by the US Army on 7 February 1952.
 The ship was reactivated at Baltimore, Maryland with a crew recruited from Seattle, Washington where the ship would be based and put into service as USACS Albert J. Myer operated by the U.S. Army Transportation Corps for the U.S. Army Signal Corps.

 Army Cable Ship Albert J. Myer 1952 — 1966.

 Albert J. Myer's primary mission at the time was maintenance of the Alaska Communications System which handled both military and commercial traffic to Alaska.
 Two cables linking Port Angeles, Washington and Ketchikan, Alaska with forty-eight circuits were laid in 1956.
 The ship also worked on projects for the Air Force and the Navy, including substantial assignment to Project Caesar in support of the Sound Surveillance System.
 During 1957 the ship laid cable for the U.S. Air Force between Thule, Greenland and Baffin Island with a landing at Cape Dyer.
-The Cape Dyer landing, subject to damage by gounding icebergs, was bypassed by the ship in 1964.
+The Cape Dyer landing, subject to damage by grounding icebergs, was bypassed by the ship in 1964.

 In 1961 the ship laid communications cable connecting the Pacific islands of Kwajalein, Ennylabegan (one of the islands in the Kwajalein atoll), Gugeegue, Eniwetok and Roi-Namur supporting the Army's then Kwajalein Missile Range, now the Ronald Reagan Ballistic Missile Defense Test Site for Nike Zeus tests.
 The first phase was laying thirty miles of entrenched cable connecting the islands in the Kwajalein group and then another fifty-five miles of coaxial ocean cable connecting Eniwetok and Roi-Namur to the Kwajalein network.
 The entrenched cable path had to be first cleared of World War II era ordinance and the trench prepared by Navy underwater demolition team.

 To preserve communications the ship was also available for emergency repairs to commercial cables.
 For example, the cable ship repaired a break in the Cable and Wireless cable between Fanning Island and Bamfield, Vancouver Island, British Columbia that was a British around the world link.
 The only other cable ship available in the northwest Pacific was also an Army ship.
 Albert J. Myer laid the shore ends of the Hampden, Newfoundland terminus of CANTAT-1 (CANadian TransAtlantic Telephone cable).

 During March and April 1964 the ship conducted an extensive, detailed magnetic survey for the U.S. Naval Oceanographic Office northeast of Hispanola.